neoforged/Documentation/docs/advanced/featureflags.md

 ---
-description: This article explains feature flags, a system to gate content behind toggles that must be switched on world creation.
+description: A system to gate content behind toggles that must be switched on world creation.
 sidebar_position: 3
 ---
 # Feature Flags